 - Williams, Arizona: You may also stay in Williams, Arizona, just a bit more south.
 Book this sweet vacation home within walking distance of Route 66, or escape to Sheridan House, an adults-only accommodation.

 2. THE WEST RIM – Places to Stay in the Winter

 - Las Vegas: If you visit the West Rim of the Grand Canyon, you may want to consider staying in the most epic of neighborhoods: Las Vegas!
 The Grand Canyon is one of the best day trips from Las Vegas in the winter.
 The Strip is only two hours away, and many tour companies offer shuttles here.

 - Peach Springs: Otherwise, stay near Peach Springs, Arizona at this breathtaking Camper Cabins.
 Or, head out a bit further to Meadview and book a stay at Grand Canyon Western Ranch.

-The North Rim of the Grand Canyon shuts down for winter.
-However, avid adventurers can still come if they are up for the challenge.
-The campground is closed, but backcountry camping is allowable through a permit.
-Experienced hikers may walk from the South Rim, and stay in rustic cabins at the bottom of the Canyon, where temperatures reach the 60s.
+Experienced hikers may also walk from the South Rim and stay in rustic cabins at the bottom of the Canyon where temperatures reach the 60s.
 Or, they may walk from Jacob Lake, Arizona, about 45 miles from the North Rim.